drts01/notes/stackedit/presentations/2018-py-pkging.md

-## X 'NoneType' object has no attribute 'get'
+## 'NoneType' object has no attribute 'get'
-Not intending to cover:
 * CI / CD
 * Testing
 * Documentation